B-Schwarz/dnd-game-assist/README.md

 [X] Master is able to edit HP/Temp HP/Max HP and AC
 [ ] Master is able to add players with initiative
 [ ] Master is able to add encounter (auto initiative)
-[ ] Master is able to add custom monster/npc
+[ ] Master is able to add custom monster/npc (auto initiative)
+[X] Master is able to see saving throw modifiers

 ---